 What are the other options for 16-year-olds?

+A lot of parents might ask, should teens have a credit card?
 If the idea of a credit card doesn’t sit easy with you there are other methods that will help your child learn about money, credit and spending without the risks above.

-Get a prepaid debit card.
+Get a prepaid debit card

-A prepaid debit card such as GoHenry can help your teen learn about saving, budgeting and responsible spending.
+A prepaid teen debit card such as GoHenry can help your teen learn about saving, budgeting and responsible spending.

 The pros of a prepaid debit card are that your teen can't overspend and go into debt.
 However, it won't teach them about credit limits and monthly payments.